piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/config.md

 ## Text Formatting and Editing in the Context Menu

-This addon allows you to format and edit the selected text in the context menu in Anki.
+This addon is to format and edit texts by clicking items in the context menu in Anki.
 GitHub: https://github.com/piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu

 ### Configuration Options